dibyaranjanlf/documentation/about/terminology.md

 A [Fiscal Host](../fiscal-hosts/fiscal-hosts.md) is a type of Organization.

-Fiscal hosting enables Collectives to transact financially without needing to legally incorporate.
+Fiscal hosting enables Collectives (to transact financially without needing to legally incorporate).
 A fiscal host is a legal company or individual who holds a Collective’s funds in their bank account, and can generate invoices and receipts for Financial Contributors.
 You can think of a fiscal host as an umbrella organization for the Collectives in it.

 #### **Fiscal Host Admin** ![](../.gitbook/assets/about_terminology_individual_2019-07-09.png)